Region-of-Interest Based Neural Video Compression: Introduction

-In this paper we present two methods for ROI-based neural video compression \ie, using ROI information to allow non-uniform reconstructed quality in the video frames: an implicit method and a latent-scaling based explicit method.
-To the best of our knowledge, this is the first work applying neuralROI-based coding to video.
-We propose two solutions and demonstrate their effectiveness on top of Scale-Scale Flow~\cite{ssf}, a popular neural video codec architecture.
-Even though the solutions are described in the context of SSF, they are in principle compatible with any solution that uses factorized hyperprior autoencoder (AE) based architectures, which encompasses a wide collection of state-of-the-art codecs like ELF-VC~\cite{elfvc}, M-LVC~\cite{lin2020mlvc} or B-EPIC~\cite{pourreza2021extending}.
-The first implicit model has access to the ROI mask and is trained with an ROI-aware loss, where the distortion of the background is de-emphasized.
-Secondly, the latent-scaling model extends the implicit model by exploiting a recent technique originally developed for variable rate coding~\cite{cui2020g,chen2020variable,chen2019neural,plonq}.
-We extend it by designing an auxiliary AE that takes as input the ROI map, and outputs a gain tensor with the same dimension as the latent variables of the main AEs, allowing explicit control of the quantization binwidth for different spatial regions.
+In this paper, we present the first two neural codecs capable of ROI-based compression.
+The first \emph{implicit} model is fed with the ROI mask and is trained with an ROI-aware loss, where the distortion of the background is de-emphasized.
+Secondly, the \emph{latent-scaling} model extends the implicit model by exploiting a recent technique originally developed for variable rate coding~\cite{cui2020g,chen2020variable,chen2019neural,plonq}.
+We extend its design by introducing an auxiliary autoencoder (AE) being fed with the ROI map, and regressing a gain tensor explicitly controlling the quantization binwidth for different spatial regions.
 This can be seen as the continuous equivalent of the masking scheme used in conjunction with scalar quantization~\cite{li2018learning, mentzer2018conditional, cai2020endtoend}.
-In this work we assume the availability of the ROI and decouple the ROI retrieval from coding as in Xia \etal~\cite{xia2020object} as it allows for a generic ROI-based codec, which can be adapted at inference time to unseen use-cases.
-In contrast, methods which either use the semantic segmentation classes~\cite{agustsson2019extreme, akbari2019dsslic} or implicitly learn the ROI~\cite{li2018learning, cai2020endtoend} hardly adapt to out-of-distribution data without retraining.
+We describe our solution in the context of a Scale Space Flow (SSF)~\cite{ssf} architecture; however, we argue that they are in principle compatible with most state-of-the-art models based on hyperpriors~\cite{elfvc,lin2020mlvc,pourreza2021extending}

-We show that (i) our methods outperform all our baselines on the DAVIS dataset~\cite{davis} in terms of R-D performance, as measured in PSNR in the ROI (Fig.~\ref{fig:spotlight}).
-Moreover, (ii) they generalize to any arbitrary ROI which can be specified by the user at inference time.
-In addition, (iii) one does not require obtaining expensive pixel-dense annotations during training, as synthetic ROI can be used, with little to no degradation in performance.
+We show that our methods outperform all our baselines on the DAVIS dataset~\cite{davis} in terms of R-D performance, as measured in PSNR in the ROI (Fig.~\ref{fig:spotlight}).
+Moreover, further analyses show that they generalize to any arbitrary ROI which can be specified by the user at inference time and that expensive pixel-dense annotations are not required during training, as synthetic ROI can be used with little to no degradation in performance.